RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

   roadiehq/broker:kubernetes
 ```

+#### Helm Charts

+If you are running Kubernetes you can simplify things further by deploying via one of our Helm charts.

+We have a [generic Broker chart](https://github.com/RoadieHQ/helm-charts/tree/main/roadie-broker) that allows the use of any of the Docker images listed above, and a [Kubernetes specific chart](https://github.com/RoadieHQ/helm-charts/tree/main/roadie-kubernetes-cluster-access).

+Usage instructions can be found in the respective `README.md` files.

 #### Snyk Broker CLI application

-The broker client is published as an npm package available to be downloaded, installed on run on a machine configured to run nodejs packages.
+The broker client is published as an npm package available to be downloaded, installed on run on a machine configured to run NodeJS packages.
 You can install and run it directly or use the npx command:

 ```bash
 npm install --global snyk-broker